kkathpal153/TDD/Readme.md

    };
 9. Numbers bigger than 1000 should be ignored, for example:
    2 + 1001 == 2
-10. Delimiters can be of any length with the following format:
+10. Delimiters can be of any length with the following format

     “//[delimiter]\n”
     for example:
     “//[***]\n1***2***3” == 6
 11. Allow multiple delimiters like this:

     “//[delim1][delim2]\n”
     for example
     “//[*][%]\n1*2%3” == 6.
 12. make sure you can also handle multiple delimiters with length longer than one char for example

     “//[**][%%]\n1**2%%3” == 6.